Special hazards

 Any personnel handling perchloric acid must read the Safety Data Sheet (SDS), the safe work procedure listed below and receive job specific training on the hazards, safe handling, and emergency procedures.

-Peroxide forming chemicals
+Peroxide forming compounds

-Peroxide forming chemicals (PFCs) are reagents or solvents that over time under the presence of atmospheric oxygen are oxidized and produce organic peroxides.
+Peroxide forming compounds (PFCs) are reagents or solvents that over time under the presence of atmospheric oxygen are oxidized and produce organic peroxides.
 The most common peroxide forming solvents found in labs are diethyl ether and tetrahydrofuran (THF).
 Peroxides can violently explode by either thermal or mechanical shock when solutions are concentrated or when peroxide solids form.
 The risk of peroxide formation or concentration can be reduced by following storage and handling practices.

 Any personnel handling PFCs must read the Safety Data Sheet (SDS), the safe work procedure listed below and receive job specific training on the hazards, safe handling, and emergency procedures.